CreateYourVPN Academy

 You set the schedule once: frequency from every 6 hours to once a week, retention of old copies up to 365 days with automatic cleanup.

-Backups are a Pro feature.
+Backups are a Max feature.
 You'll find it in the panel under account menu → "Backups".

 Restoring